Items We Are Looking For

 What we need most:

 - Computer News magazines from the late 1980s.
-These are a great record of what happened and when.
+Our collection is fairly comprehensive up through September of 1987 (including Information Systems and Manufacturing News).
+We still need editions that run from October 1987 until the end of publication.
+These magazines for HP sales people are a great record of what happened and when.

 - Old software.
-Magnetic media degrades over time.
+Magnetic media degrades over time (especially old cartridge tapes).
 The sooner we archive it, the better.
 We are especially keen on obtaining old hard discs used with 3000, 1000 or 9000 systems.
 We can image these discs directly to save the software.

 - Newsletters published by HP divisions for their employees.
 These include hi points (Loveland), Bridge (YHP), PULS (Boeblingen), Scribe (San Diego), etc.